 Remember, remember the 5th of November.
 And don’t forget to stay safe on Bonfire Night.

-The night’s history goes back to 1605, but it wasn’t until the twentieth century that we began to celebrate it in the way we know today.
+The night’s history goes back to 1605, but it wasn’t until the twentieth century that we began celebrating it in the way we know it today.

 Because as beautiful, fireworks and bonfires can be incredibly dangerous.

 Fireworks injure 1000 people each year.
 In some situations, fireworks can even prove to be fatal.
 Around half are children injured by sparklers or fireworks, and half of all injured required hospital treatment, according to stats from bonfire-night-safety.co.uk.

 The most common injuries from fireworks and bonfires are burns and scalds to the head and hands.

 121 of the 1000 injuries occurred at public displays, whilst 475 were at private parties.
 Proving that wherever you’re watching fireworks from, safety is paramount.

 To ensure everyone’s safety, responsible adults should take precautionary measures.
 That’s whether you’re at an organised public event or celebrating in your garden.

 From building bonfires to extinguishing sparklers, there are several steps you can take to ensure a safe Bonfire Night.

 - Stay At Arm’s LengthHave Buckers Of Water Available